Business Intelligence

 Details

-Organizational hierarchy or account mapping adds complexity to reporting.
+Building Effective Hierarchy Structures in Power BI Organizational hierarchy or account mapping adds complexity to reporting.
 Being able to work with it with basic reporting tools like Salesforce report is impossible.
-For example, if your company sells to big customers with hundreds of subsidiaries, chances are that account mapping is quite important for your selling strategy.
-Account executives need analytics suited to…
+For example, if your company sells to big customers with hundreds of subsidiaries, chances are that account mapping is quite important for your selling…

 Details

-A run rate is a forecast based on current performance.
+Forecasting Sales Run Rate: Leveraging Historical Performance for Accurate SaaS Projections A run rate is a forecast based on current performance.
 For SaaS companies, this metric is interesting to compute as their future performance is highly influenced by the actual ARR of the company.
-For example, if a company sells yearly subscriptions, the sales “seasonality” will be influenced by contract anniversary.
-Business intent The purpose of…
+For example, if a company sells yearly subscriptions, the sales “seasonality”…

 Details